Activated charcoal is often used to whiten teeth, but many people don’t know if it’s really safe.

 1. The Potential Benefits of Brushing with Charcoal: Stain Removal and More

-Activated charcoal can help remove surface stains from your teeth.
+Activated charcoal, which is often used in products like charcoal toothpaste or powders, can help remove surface stains from your teeth.

 🦷 How Do Dentists Treat Cavities?